Mithunitp/Mips-Statistics-Guide/README.md

-# Mips-Statistics-Guide
+# MIPS Statistics Guide
-A guide to solving statistical problems using MIPS assembly language.
+A guide to solving statistical problems using MIPS assembly language that can be assembled using MARS emulator.